cshum/vipsgen/README.md

 You can use vipsgen in two ways:

 - **Import directly**: Use the pre-generated library `github.com/cshum/vipsgen/vips` for the default installation of libvips 8.17
-- **Generate custom bindings**: Run the vipsgen command to create bindings tailored to your specific libvips version and installation
+- **Generate custom bindings**: Run the vipsgen command to create bindings for your specific libvips version and installation

 ### Features